World Trade Organization (WTO) Agreement on Fisheries Subsidies and Negotiations

 - prohibit subsidies provided to fishing or fishing related activities outside of the jurisdiction of a coastal Member or a coastal non-Member and outside the competence of a relevant Regional Fisheries Management Organization/Arrangement (RFMO/A).

-The MC12 Agreement represented a significant milestone in the negotiations; however, Members were not able to reach consensus on all issues under discussion.
-Ministers therefore agreed to continue negotiations on the remaining outstanding issues, including disciplines on overcapacity and overfishing.
+The Agreement reached at MC12 represented a significant milestone in the negotiations; however, Members were not able to reach consensus on all issues under discussion.
+Members therefore agreed to continue negotiations on the remaining outstanding issues, including disciplines on overcapacity and overfishing.
 Negotiations towards a comprehensive outcome are still ongoing.

 Canada in the fisheries subsidies negotiations

 The fisheries sector plays an important economic, social and cultural role in Canada.
 As such, Canada supports multilateral efforts to promote sustainable fishing, as well as efforts to discipline harmful fisheries subsidies.
-Canada has been an active participant in the MC12 Agreement negotiations, and continues to be actively involved in discussions on additional disciplines towards a comprehensive and effective agreement that will support the sustainability of global fisheries.
+Canada was an active participant in the negotiations and continues to be actively involved in discussions on additional disciplines towards a comprehensive and effective agreement that will support the sustainability of global fisheries.

 Related links